 ThemeResolutionService.ApplicationThemeName = "Office2010Blue" RadGridView1.ElementTree.EnableApplicationThemeName = False RadGridView1.ThemeName = "Office2010Silver"

-You can watch the video Telerik UI for for WinForms Theme regarding the usage of theme components and ApplicationThemeName property.
+You can watch the video Telerik UI for WinForms Theme regarding the usage of theme components and ApplicationThemeName property.